kumarasinghe/page-press/page-press/README.md

 In `res.render()`  we first specify the template file, and then a JSON object with the values we wish to bind to placeholders in `index.html`.

-Now visit http://localhost from your web browser.
+Do `npm index.js` and visit http://localhost from your web browser.

 ## Adding multi-language support

 Prepare your language file `index.html.lang` next to `index.html`:

     {
-        "en":{
+        "default":{
             "greet-text":"Hello!"
         },
         "sp":{